UNC-Knight-Lab/peptoid-sequence-tools/README.md

       `git clone https://github.com/UNC-Knight-Lab/peptoid-sequence-tools.git`

    2. Install the package using pip.
 This command will install this package to your Python environment.
-       The package path should be `./seq_match` if cloned using git.
-Otherwise, replace it with the path to the `seq_match` folder within the package.
+       The package path should be the current working directory `.` if cloned using git.
+Otherwise, replace it with the path to the `peptoid-sequence-tools` folder.

-      `pip install ./seq_match`
+      `pip install .`
-      or `pip install /path/to/package/seq_match`
+      or `pip install /path/to/package/peptoid-sequence-tools`

 That's it!